Skip to main contentSkip to search

 Both approaches have solid research support, with different strengths.
 Lovaas/DTT has the oldest and most cited evidence base; it produces reliable gains in discrete skills.
 PRT has strong evidence from multiple UCSB trials and is particularly associated with gains in social communication and motivation.
 Modern Ontario ABA programs typically blend both.
 Very few providers deliver only one approach.

-Both approaches are ABA-based and are both eligible for OAP Core Clinical Services funding.
+Both approaches are ABA-based and may be funded when they are part of an approved OAP Core Clinical Services ABA plan.
 When interviewing providers, ask: "Do you use a blended approach?
 What percentage of your sessions are DTT versus naturalistic ABA?"
 A provider who only delivers one rigid approach may not be offering best-practice programming.
 Most evidence supports a blend that adapts to the child's learning style and goals.

-Yes — both Lovaas/DTT and PRT can be funded within OAP Core Clinical Services.
+Lovaas/DTT and PRT may be funded when they are part of an approved OAP Core Clinical Services ABA plan.
 Most families access ABA therapy privately while on the waitlist.
-When your child eventually receives OAP Core Clinical funding, the program design (including the blend of DTT and PRT) is determined by the supervising BCBA in collaboration with the family and the OAP service coordinator.
+When your child receives OAP Core Clinical funding, the program design is determined by the supervising clinician with the family and OAP service coordinator.

 Sources